 Relevance of degrees in a different world

 The world is very different today and the relevance of degrees is certainly in question.
 While degrees are sometimes strictly necessary, going £40k into debt is a heavy burden to bear when it is distinctly optional.
-Particularly, when there are alternative, perhaps better means of learning and gaining skills, whether through vocational training, apprenticeships, online courses or self-study
+Particularly, when there are alternative, perhaps better ways of learning and gaining skills, whether through vocational training, apprenticeships, online courses or self-study.

 Harsha is a 1:1 coach and independent thinker based in London.
 He empowers people to find more clarity, confidence and focus in their lives — to cut through the noise, in a world so full of it.
 Harsha’s new book, Machine Ego: Tragedy of the Modern Mind, is now available in paperback and Kindle through Amazon.